-After each class session there will be homework assignments to complete; ~~the assignments are specified on pages appended to the end of the unit which you are currently working on.~~ Sometimes you will need to finish activities you started during class.
+After each class session there will be homework assignments to complete; the assignments are specified on pages appended to the end of the unit which you are currently working on.
+Sometimes you will need to finish activities you started during class.
 This out-of-class work will typically take two or more hours to complete after each class session.
 A typical student can expect to work about 6 to 7 hours each week out of class.

+Homework is due at the beginning of every class session.
 Some of the homework assignments will consist of questions based on class activities, others are warm-up exercises involving simple reasoning and mathematics, while others are fairly difficult mathematical problems.
 Some of these will be adapted from problems in your text book.
 Each homework assignment is to be handed in at the beginning of the class session on the date that it is due.
 No late assignments will be accepted.
-Students who have been ill and have valid documentation of that illness should arrange with the instructor to hand in make-up assignments.
+Students who have been ill should arrange with the instructor to hand in make-up assignments.